d3/d3-selection/README.md

 Unlike [*selection*.selectAll](#selection_selectAll), selecting via *selection*.select does not affect grouping: it preserves the existing grouping and propagates parent data (if any) to selected children.
 Grouping plays an important role in the [data join](#data).
 See [Nested Selections](http://bost.ocks.org/mike/nest/) for more on this topic.

+If the *selector* is a function, it will be invoked in the same manner as other operator functions, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
+It must then return an element, or null if there is no matching element.

 <a name="selection_selectAll" href="#selection_selectAll">#</a> <i>selection</i>.<b>selectAll</b>(<i>selector</i>)

 For each selected element, selects all descendant elements that match the specified *selector*.
-The returned selection is grouped by the ancestor node in the current selection.
+The returned selection is grouped by its parent node in the current selection.
 If no element matches the specified selector for the current element, the group at the current index will be empty in the returned selection.
 The subselection does not inherit data from the current selection; use [*selection*.data](#selection_data) to propagate data to children.

-The *selector* may instead be specified as a function that returns an array of elements (or a psuedo-array, such as a NodeList), or the empty array if there are no matching elements.
-In this case, the *selector* is invoked in the same manner as other operator functions, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.

 For example, to select the bold elements in every paragraph: